 Incoming packets with other control or text combined with SYN will be processed in SYN-RECEIVED or ESTABLISHED state.
 Arriving packets which do not contain SYN are either old duplicates or out-of-order arrivals.
 Since these must contain ACK fields, they will have been discarded by earlier ACK processing.
-Note that a valid RST could not be received in SYN-SENT state since it could not have been sent in response to a SYN.

-4. User Timeout.
+5. User Timeout.